Satisfactory Academic Progress (SAP)

 Financial assistance is disbursed to students who meet the following requirements:

-Maintain a GPA of 2.0 or above during their enrollment at BYU–Hawaii.
+- Maintain a CGPA of 2.0 or above during enrollment.

-- Students on grade warning status may continue to receive federal and institutional loans and grants.
+- Students on grade warning status may continue to receive federal and institutional aid.
 However, students whose status is probation or suspension are not eligible for aid.

-- Most BYU–Hawaii students require about 120 hours for a BA or BS degree.
-The maximum attempted hour limit for these students is 180 hours (which is 50% more than the 120 hours required).
+- Most BYU–Hawaii students require 120 credit hours for a B.A. or B.S. degree.
+The maximum attempted credit hour limit for these students is 180 hours (which is 50% more than the 120 hours required).

-- Your maximum hour limit includes all “attempted” hours, including hours for classes you repeated, and those for which you received a failing grade, a withdrawal, or incomplete.
+- Your maximum hour limit includes all “attempted” credit hours (credit hours for classes you repeated, and those for which you received a failing grade, a withdrawal, or incomplete).